« 31 Crafty Flowers Day Four - Pop Open Petals Card | Main | five mamas »

 Hot glue your button to the center of you flower and your flower is complete!

-You can attach a pin back for a lovely brooch, add it to a barrette for a little girl, use it on a card, a scrapbook page, a t-shirt, a tote bag, a journal cover.
+You can attach a pin back for a lovely brooch, add it to a barrette for a little girl, use it on a card, a scrapbook page, a t-shirt, a tote bag, a journal cover or anything else you can think of!

 Have a fantastic weekend!